dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 ### Databricks and Amazon S3

-Please refer to the [S3 documentation](./filesystem.md#aws-s3) to learn how to set up your bucket with the bucket_url and credentials.
-For s3, the dlt Databricks loader will use the AWS credentials provided for s3 to access the s3 bucket if not specified otherwise (see config options below).
-You can specify your s3 bucket directly in your d
+Please refer to the [S3 documentation](./filesystem.md#aws-s3) for details on connecting your s3 bucket with the bucket_url and credentials.

-lt configuration:

-To set up Databricks with s3 as a staging destination:
+Example to set up Databricks with s3 as a staging destination:

 ```python
 import dlt